Tasting the Wines and Beers of Delaware: A Coastal Road Trip

 As anyone can learn from an experience at Harvest Ridge or Nassau Valley Vineyards or any of the other remarkable Delaware wineries, the chronicle of this tradition is unexpectedly extensive for U.S.’s first state.
 But given Delaware’s colonial history, it makes sense that it is also one of the country’s oldest of wine-making regions.

 Popular knowledge has California as a go-to place for domestic vino, but with the lack of humidity, frequent drought, and hilly landscape does it really compare to European tradition when it comes to the agricultural conditions?
 As it happens, the vibrant terroir of this region on the Atlantic is actually almost exactly the same as that of one of the quintessential renowned wine regions; Bordeaux, France.

 Old World Terroir in Delaware

 The exuberance beamed from her eyes as we gazed at maps in the vineyard’s gallery which reveal both Delaware’s deep wine making history and the mirror image of the old-world region across the pond.

 Raley-Ward cites an article in French wine magazine, Gilbert & Gaillard, which examined the discovery.
-The cellar master explains, “The article showed an inverted map of Bordeaux on top of a map the Atlantic Vintage Wine Region and it clearly matches not only the geography, but the climate and terrior are almost identical – unlike California.”
+The cellar master explains, “The article showed an inverted map of Bordeaux on top of a map the Atlantic Vintage Wine Region and it clearly matches not only the geography but the climate and terroir are almost identical – unlike California.”

 The similarities that bind them are the clay and the gravel soils in both regions.
 They also share an ideal drainage system and a climate mellowed by the influences of the rivers that flow through them.
 It was fascinating stuff to learn, and we couldn’t wait to taste.